-As the Sr. Director Dr. Lago oversees multicultural studies and global spotlight activities at Utah Valley University.
+As the Assistant Vice President for Global Engagement, Dr. Lago organizes and manages UVU’s global and intercultural academic initiatives; working mainly with external communities including the Governor’s Office of Economic Development, the Utah World Trade Center, the Utah Consular Corps, foreign dignitaries, and local and international community partners.
+Sr. Director Dr. Lago oversees multicultural studies and global spotlight activities at Utah Valley University.
 Dr. Lago has dedicated his professional career as a professor of language pedagogy and has presented his teaching philosophy and research in Europe, the Americas and Asia.
 A native of Spain, Dr. Lago received his undergraduate and post graduate degrees in the US and returned to his home country to complete his doctoral degree in instructional technology.
 He is the chief editor of the Journal of Learning Styles, a member of the Board of Trustees at the Extremadura Business School in Spain and participates actively in many scientific committees of international organizations.
 Dr. Lago serves as the Honorary Consul of Spain since 1999 and is past-president of the Utah Consular Corps.
 He enjoys travelling and spending time with his family.

-I am currently an Associate Professor of Education as well as the Program Director for Global and Multicultural Engagement in the Center for Global and Intercultural Engagement at UVU.
-With the distinct priviledge of working with faculty and staff in issues of cultural diversity and inclusive pedagogy.
+Dr. Waite is also the Program Director for Global/Intercultural Engagement at UVU.
+This position, which is in the Center for Global/Intercultural Engagement, gives him the distinct privilege of working with faculty and staff in issues of cultural diversity and inclusive pedagogy.

 Cosmopolitan might be the best word to describe Alit Makic.
 He was raised in the former Republic of Yugoslavia, currently known as Serbia.
 Alit has always been a thrill seeker.
 After his boyhood he broadened his horizons while living in Belgium and France.
 He is fluent in more than five languages and enjoys the cultures therein.
 He has a Bachelor's degree in Business Management with an emphasis in Marketing from Brigham Young University-Idaho.

 At Utah Valley University he performs a variety of duties.
 He assists the Sr. Director of the International and Multicultural Studies department, prepares and monitors the departmental financial transaction budgets and supplies, and follows several projects through successful completion.
 He is involved in graphic design creation, web management, marketing, advertising, publicity and campaign management for Global Spotlight Program and The New York Times Global Review to promote event awareness around the campus and local communities.
 Alit loves working with people and would love to one day become a successful professional and mentor.
-He is thrilled to commence his graduate program studies here at UVU.
+He is now a UVU MBA graduate.